adrelanos/Whonix-documentation/Advanced Security Guide.md

 Physical attacks require an adversary the be physically preset, i.e. the be able to touch your computer.

 ## Full Disk Encryption ##
+Note, that as said on the warning page, Whonix is not designed as an amnesic operating system.

 To protect against theft or robbery, power off your machine at times when this is more likely (traveling) and use FDE (Full Disk Encryption) on the host.

+Also note, during creation of Whonix, a swap parition gets created and added to /etc/fstab.

 ## Side channel attacks ##
 Whonix does **not** defeat [hardware keylogger](https://en.wikipedia.org/wiki/Hardware_keylogger), miniature cameras, [TEMPEST](https://en.wikipedia.org/wiki/Tempest_%28codename%29).